locational/fn-lnl-prevalence-predictor/SPECS.md

 - `point_data` - {GeoJSON FeatureCollection} Required.
 Features with following properties:
   - `n_trials` - {integer} Required.
 Number of individuals examined/tested at each location (‘null’ for points without observations)
   - `n_positive` - {integer} Required.
 Number of individuals positive at each location (‘null’ for points without observations)
+  - `id` - {string} Optional id for each point.
+If not provided, 1:n (where n is the number of Features in the FeatureCollection) will be used.

 - `exceedance_threshold` - {numeric} Optional.
 Defines the exceedance threshold used to calculate exceedance probabilities.
 Must be >0 and <1.